Bill Schramm

 Frederick William Schramm (28 March 1886 – 28 October 1962) was a New Zealand politician of the Labour Party.
 He was the eleventh Speaker of the House of Representatives, from 1944 to 1946.

 Biography

 Early life

 Schramm was born in Hokitika in 1886.
 His Danish parents had arrived in New Zealand in the 1860s.
 He received his education at Hokitika High School and at Canterbury College.
 He was a prominent sports person in his younger years in athletics, cricket, and hockey, and represented Canterbury College in the New Zealand University championships for two years.

 He married Alice Amelia Peard in 1918; they had two daughters.
-Schramm started his professional career as a clerk with the Justice Department and held positions in Wanganui and Te Kuiti before World War I, and Christchurch, Wellington, and Auckland after the war.
+Schramm started his professional career as a clerk with the Justice Department and held positions in Whanganui and Te Kūiti before World War I, and Christchurch, Wellington, and Auckland after the war.
 He then became deputy-registrar and deputy-sheriff of the Auckland Supreme Court but resigned in 1922 to enter private practice.
 He was a solicitor and barrister for the last nine years before his election to Parliament.